We all need kindness once in a while right? (who am I kidding, we mostly need it every day.)

 I had this one experience where I was sitting by myself in a library just watching some videos on my phone and texting my mates when suddenly a random stranger came by and said hi to me and asked if she could sit at my table (ok this isn’t like Mean Girls where Regina ask Cady to sit at their lunch table) but it really made my day in fact, better.

-I mean, I was a little nervous but I got used to the fact that one “hi” could make someone’s day a little more “sunshine-ey?”
+I mean, I was a little nervous but I got used to the fact that one “hi” could make someone’s day.

 Take the courage to get out of your comfort zone and say hi.

-You might never know that that stranger could be having a rough day but you made it 100% better.
+You might never know that that stranger could be having a rough day until you came by.

 3. Donate to Charity